 In addition to BCF discretionary grant-making funds, we partner with Charitable Fund Advisors, private foundations, and the public through Bainbridge Gives — BCF's online giving platform — to fulfill the rest of the funding requests.
-The BCF Shel Klasky Award (the BCF Trustees' Award) is given to nonprofits with applications promoting collaboration between organizations or creating innovative programs, and is funded by donations from board, staff, and Community Grants Cycle team members.
+The BCF Shel Klasky Award (the BCF Trustees' Award) is presented to nonprofits with applications promoting collaboration between organizations or creating innovative programs, and is funded by donations from board, staff, and Community Grants Cycle team members.
 In 2021, BCF launched its first Inclusion, Diversity, Equity, Accessibility, and Social Justice (IDEAS) Award that honors proposed projects focused on equitable access to programs and services for everyone.

 2022 Grants Cycle: In It Together

 Application questions were similar to last year, with new questions on diversity, equity, and inclusion (DEI) within each organization and in programs, reflecting the importance the foundation places on this issue.
 Questions regarding the effects of COVID-19 on the organization are also included.
 BCF encouraged all sectors of our nonprofit community serving greater Bainbridge Island to apply.

-This year, 47 volunteers from the community reviewed 56 applications to the CGC, and 52 of those proposed projects were vetted and approved.
+In 2021, 47 volunteers from the community reviewed 56 applications to the CGC, and 52 of those proposed projects were vetted and approved.
 BCF provided $50,000 in initial funding, and the rest of the support came from generous donors who gave at all levels.
 BCF was able to fund all approved applications, for a total of $422,589.
-The Shel Klasky Award was given to Fishline for its strong partnerships during the pandemic, and the IDEAS Award was given to the Bainbridge Island Historical Museum for its exhibit on Bainbridge Island's diverse history.
+The Shel Klasky Award was presented to Fishline for its strong partnerships during the pandemic, and the IDEAS Award was presented to the Bainbridge Island Historical Museum for its exhibit on Bainbridge Island's diverse history.

 |Year||Grant Total||Average Grant||Number of Grants|